Consensys/besu-sample-networks/README.md

 `./run.sh -c ibft2`

 Use cases:
- - you are learning about how ethereum works
+ - you are learning about how Ethereum works
  - you are looking to create a private eth network
  - you are a DApp Developer looking for a robust, simple network to use as an experimental testing ground for POCs.
 With the IBFT2 protocol you get immediate finality which makes life easier